 Which Statement Is True Of Ph Buffers

 pH buffers are solutions that resist changes in pH upon the addition of small amounts of acid or base.
-This crucial characteristic makes them indispensable in various biological, chemical, and industrial processes where maintaining a stable pH is paramount.
+But this crucial characteristic makes them indispensable in various biological, chemical, and industrial processes where maintaining a stable pH is very important.
 Understanding the properties and functions of pH buffers requires a close examination of their components, mechanisms of action, and factors influencing their effectiveness.

 What are pH Buffers?